Skip to content

 Medical Care

-Forcible Displacement
+Forced Displacement

 Deprivation of Liberty

-IHL prohibits arbitrary deprivation of liberty.
-ICRC, Customary IHL Study Rule 99: ‘Deprivation of Liberty’, https://ihl-databases.icrc.org/en/customary-ihl/v1/rule99 The arbitrary nature of such deprivation, and therefore its unlawful character, flow from either the grounds or the procedure….
+Customary IHL prohibits arbitrary deprivation of liberty.ICRC, Customary IHL Study Rule 99: ‘Deprivation of Liberty’, https://ihl-databases.icrc.org/en/customary-ihl/v1/rule99 The arbitrary nature of such deprivation comes from either the lack of legal grounds for detention of a person or the…

 Torture and Cruel, Inhuman or Degrading Treatment

 Humane treatment The principle of humane treatment is at the core of IHL.
-The norm, which must be respected in both IACs and NIACs, Common Art 3 GCs; Art 12(1) GC I; Art 12(1) GC II; Art 13 GC III; Arts 5 and 27(1) GC IV; Art 75(1) AP I; Art 4(1) AP II; ICRC, Customary IHL Rule 87: ‘Humane…
+The norm, which must be respected in both IACs and NIACs,Common Art 3 GCs; Art 12(1) GC I; Art 12(1) GC II; Art 13 GC III; Arts 5 and 27(1) GC IV; Art 75(1) AP I; Art 4(1) AP II; ICRC, Customary IHL Rule 87: ‘Humane…

 Conflict-Related Sexual and Gender-Based Violence

-Limitations in existing regulation Conflict-related sexual and gender-based violence (SGBV) includes such conducts as ‘rape, sexual slavery, forced prostitution, forced pregnancy, forced abortion, enforced sterilization, forced marriage and any other form of sexual violence of comparable…
+Limitations in existing regulation Conflict-related sexual and gender-based violence (SGBV) includes such conduct as ‘rape, sexual slavery, forced prostitution, forced pregnancy, forced abortion, enforced sterilization, forced marriage and any other form of sexual violence of comparable…

 Specific vulnerabilities